 - Experience: Look for a therapist who is experienced in treating problems that are like yours.
 Therapists often have special areas of focus such as depression or eating disorders.

-- Check licensing: Make sure the therapist holds a valid license.
+- Check to license: Make sure the therapist holds a valid license.
 Also, check for reviews of the therapist.

 - Trust your gut: You may have found a great therapist but if you don’t trust the person, look for another therapist.
 A good therapist will respect your choice and will never make you feel guilty.